salina-health/www.salina.ai/content/terms/privacy-therapist.md

 ---
-title: Salina Health Privacy Policy
+title: Salina Health Privacy Policy for Therapists
 layout: wide
 description: Privacy Policy
+aliases:
+- /terms/privacy/
 ---

-This version: 17 October 2023

 This privacy notice provides information on how Salina Health Ltd collects and processes personal data when you use our websites.